Confessions of an Information Junky Pt.1

 Know thyself.
 Focus your thoughts, energy, and actions only on aspects of your life that are in your power to affect.
 Escape the control of those who have leverage over you by paying your rent or knowing which buttons to push.
 Earn your freedom to act according to the best of your own knowledge and moral compass.
 Design your everyday life.
 Measure your progress by comparing yourself only to your past-self, not others.
 Forge your own destiny by accepting total accountability for it.

 Enough of always being available for everyone, open to doing anything, and helping out with everything.
-My kindness wasn’t converting into more friends, lovers, or brand equity of being considered as a good person.
-On the contrary, I was perceived as desperate, trying too hard, and manipulative, while my efforts fed freeloaders, (ab)users, and emotional vampires.
+My effort wasn’t converting into more friends, lovers, or brand equity of being considered as a good person.
+On the contrary.
+It depreciated the value I bring to the table, and sharing it generously only attracted freeloaders, (ab)users, and emotional vampires to feast.

 The silver lining is that when your life goes into a downturn swing, people's true colors and the nature of their relationship with you become apparent.
 No more uncertainty and wondering where you stand.